 Earth Day Seed Bombs: Grow a Little Love for the Planet

-To celebrate Earth Day, I get to read a favorite book, It Starts with a Seed, in one of my son’s classes and teach them how to make seed bombs.
-We did a test run this morning at home, and they turned out great!
-This is one of my favorite activities because it’s a hands-on way to teach kids about gardening, native plants, and helping our planet.
+To celebrate Earth Day, I get to read It Starts with a Seed in one of my son’s classes and teach them how to make seed bombs tomorrow.
+We did a test run this morning and they turned out great!
+Here’s a little how-to for you:

 Here’s a little how-to for you to make your own: